Idaho girl dies after she was impaled in head by steel bar

 Bergeson said she and Shaylyn had spoken a few months ago about organ donation.
 Shaylyn told her mother that she wanted to donate her organs if she ever passed away.

-When she died Thursday evening, Bergeson said they were able to donate her liver, kidneys, heart valves and other body parts to patients in need.
+When she died Thursday evening, Bergeson said they donated her liver, kidneys, heart valves and other body parts to patients in need.

 “It just speaks to her giving nature,” she said.